 The type of adaptation defines what is being adapted.
-Resource adaptation dynamically allocates resources based on the current conditions.
-Content adaptation determines the actions to take to adapt content to better suit device and network capabilities.
+Resource adaptation dynamically allocates resources based on current conditions.
+Content adaptation determines how to adapt content to better suit device and network capabilities.

 Software adaptation is a category that comprises parameter adaptation, functional adaptation, and structural adaptation.
-Parameter adaptation involves the modification of variable values that determine program behaviour.
-Functional adaptation allows application interfaces to remain constant and changes only the implementation parts, e.g., updating of an existing software module to a newer version, whereas structural adaptation changes the actual architectural parts of an application, e.g., by replicating objects or introducing new software modules.
+Parameter adaptation involves modifying variable values that determine program behaviour.
+Functional adaptation allows application interfaces to remain constant and changes only implementations, e.g., updating of an existing software module to a newer version.
+Structural adaptation changes the actual architectural parts of an application, e.g., by replicating objects or introducing new software modules.